vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/certificates/Get-MscaRootCertificate.md

 Get-MscaRootCertificate -caFqdn "rpl-dc01.rainpole.io" -username "Administrator" -password "VMw@re1!" -outDirPath ".\certificates" -format "cer"
 ```

-This example will request the root certificate from the Microsoft Certificate Authority (rpl-dc01.rainpole.io) in base64 encoding with file extention .cer
+This example will request the root certificate from the Microsoft Certificate Authority (rpl-dc01.rainpole.io) in base64 encoding with file a extension of .cer

 ### Example 2